During my bachelor, I discussed ideas for mobile applications with a couple of fellow students.

-Eventually, we realized that whenever we visited new cities, we had difficulties finding good bars and clubs
+Eventually, we realized that whenever we visited new cities, we had difficulties finding good venues

 that suited our tastes.
 It is possible to search for clubs via Google search and get a list of bars, restaurants,

-and clubs in the surrounding.
+and clubs in the surrounding area.
 However, in some cases smaller venues are masked by the bigger ones or would not

 show up at all in the search results.
 Furthermore, it is fairly difficult to search for places with a particular